London’s most determined up-and-coming chefs

-In a world where social disruption has become the norm, hospitality still feels like an antiquated industry, by the few for the few.
-Young chefs are expected to work relentlessly for years under someone else’s name, just to earn the right to develop their own style and personality.
+In a world where social disruption has become the norm, fine dining still feels like an antiquated industry.
+Young chefs are expected to put aside creative impulses for years before they can start to develop their own style and personality.
 Privilege aside, endurance is to any determined chef a more precious virtue than culinary talent.
 The resulting experience is wasteful, clunky and overpriced.

 the values that drive us

 YOUNG CHEFS = A DISRUPTIVE FORCE FOR POSITIVE CHANGE AT EVERY POINT OF THE SUPPLY CHAIN

 Mindless consumerism is arguably the biggest barrier to a more sustainable food system.
 Individuals and businesses alike could use better role models and we believe the best place to find them is by looking at the new generation of chefs.

 Restaurants are sadly notorious for poor resource management; if we solve this in hospitality, we can do it anywhere.
 There are many ways to reduce waste, the most effective one is knowing exactly how much of each resource is needed ahead of time.
 For us, this applies to produce but also water, electricity, staff, real estate and so much more.

 SUSTAINABILITY AT THE CORE OF EVERYTHING WE DO